activatedgeek/copernicus/src/content/kb/math/ml/elo-brier.md

 where $\kappa$ is a positive parameter that modulates the scale of the rating difference.
 For instance, if $\kappa = 400$, then a rating difference of $R_A-R_B = 400$ implies an approximately $90\%$ winning chance for player $A$.

 This equation is intuitive in the sense that the probability of $A$ beating $B$ increases as the rating difference positively increases, and vice versa.
 This equation is also familiarly called the [sigmoid function](https://en.wikipedia.org/wiki/Sigmoid_function) whose range is always between $0$ and $1$, and therefore can be interpreted as probabilities.
+This assumption is based on the Bradley-Terry model.[^bterry]

+[^bterry]: See [Is Elo Rating Reliable?
+A Study Under Model Misspecification](https://arxiv.org/abs/2502.10985) for a recent discussion on its effectiveness.

 Now, let $O_A$ be a binary outcome variable that is $1$ if player $A$ wins and zero otherwise.
 In its simplest form, Elo ratings prescribe the rating to be updated using the rule,